tudelft3d/3dbag-viewer-report/3D webviewer requirements.md

 * It is hip and good for publicity if done well.
 * It can serve as a platform to demonstrate what is possible with 3D (use in decision making/planning, show case results of environmental simlations like flooding, noise, etc)

-In the remainder of this text we will 1) look at what is needed to make such a viewer succesful and discuss the relation of the  viewer to other parts of the dissemination infrastructure, 2) discuss the available technical components that are presently available and used.
-Finally, a summary with the main conclusions and suggestions is given at the end.
+In the remainder of this text we will look at what is needed to make such a viewer succesful and discuss the relation of the  viewer to other parts of the dissemination infrastructure, and discuss the available technical components that are presently available and used.
+A summary with the main conclusions and recomendations is given at the end.

-## General requirements and components of the viewer
+## 1 Viewer requirements
 In order to understand what defines a succesful and good 3D web viewer we need to understand its requirements and how it fits in with the related infrastructure.
-The requirements are sorted by how important they are.
+The requirements are categorised by how important they are.
 <!-- *General requirements on the viewer, desired functionalities, viewer components* -->

 #### High priority requirements [H]
-These requirements need to be met in any case.
+These mostly non-functional requirements need to be met in any case.
 A viewer that does not implement these requirements in a good manner will not be succesful.

 1. *Ability to view the buildings of the complete nation-wide 3D dataset in LoD1.2 or higher in a highly performant manner*